 4.4.1 Definition -- A Sponsored or Externally Contracted Work shall be any copyrighted work developed using funds supplied under a contract, grant, or other arrangement between UNCA and a third party, including a sponsored research agreement.

-4.5 Works Created by SPA (State Personnel Act) Employees Considered Works Made for Hire
+4.5 Works Created by SHRA (State Human Resources Act) Employees Considered Works Made for Hire

 4.5.1 Definition -- For purposes of this Policy, a “work made for hire” is: